irschad/automate-aws-infra/README.md

 - Open the browser and navigate to http://<<public ip>>:8080 to see the NGINX welcome page.

-  Replace <public-ip> with the IP address displayed in the Terraform output.
+  Replace the <<public ip>> with the IP address displayed in the Terraform output.

 - SSH into the EC2 instance and verify the Docker container:
   ```bash